-This full set of cane drone reeds is made by Rory Grossart, from GM reeds.
+This full set of cane drone reeds is made by Rory Grossart, from MG reeds.

 Product ReviewsWrite Review